 Crispy Pork Gang, 5253 Hollywood Blvd., is open 24/7.
 Rah!

-Palms Thai Restaurant, 5900 Hollywood Blvd., opens 11am, is an Asian entertainment-oriented venue where aspects other than just dining draw the clientele in.
+Palms Thai Restaurant, 5900 Hollywood Blvd., opens 11am, is an Asian entertainment-oriented venue where aspects other than just dining draw the clientele in (such as, their Thai Elvis impersonators).
 Be advised they can’t get the games which are on FOX, though.

 Further, there are plenty of Thai restaurants in Thaitown and beyond…easy to find in LA.